 In establishing Cambridge Enterprise, the University created a focus for supporting our academics and researchers in translating their great discoveries into societal benefit in fulfilment of the University's mission.

-With the support and backing of the University, we are now better placed than at any time with the working at the interface of the for-profit and not-for-profit worlds.
+With the support and backing of the University, we are now better placed than at any time with the financial resources and the team to deliver on the future potential of Cambridge research.